Alexandre Quintanilha

-Alexandre Tiedtke Quintanilha, GOSE (born August 9, 1945 in Lourenço Marques (now Maputo), Mozambique) is a Portuguese scientist, former director of the Instituto de Biologia Molecular e Celular (Institute of Molecular and Cell Biology) of the University of Porto and Professor at ICBAS - Abel Salazar Institute of Biomedical Sciences.
+Alexandre Tiedtke Quintanilha, GOSE (born 9 August 1945) is a Portuguese scientist, former director of the Instituto de Biologia Molecular e Celular (Institute of Molecular and Cell Biology) of the University of Porto and Professor at ICBAS - Abel Salazar Institute of Biomedical Sciences.

 Biography

 Alexandre Tiedtke Quintanilha, GOSE was born in Lourenço Marques (now Maputo) Portuguese East Africa on August 9, 1945, at the time a Portuguese colony.
 His father, Aurélio Quintanilha, was Portuguese, from the Azores islands, and one of the first scientists to study fungi.
 Aurélio Quintanilha worked in Coimbra, Berlin and Paris.
 Alexandre Quintanilha's mother was German, from Berlin.
 The family moved to Mozambique in the 1940s, where Alexandre was born.

 Studies

 Quintanilha completed his secondary school studies in Lourenço Marques, then went to South Africa to study at university level.
 He completed his B.Sc.
 (Hons) in theoretical physics in 1967 (University of the Witwatersrand, in Johannesburg), and his Ph.D. in solid state physics in 1972 (University of Paris).